jakobzhao/storymap/readme.md

 │             │──── Layer N
 ```

-For example, here is a storymap on the standingrock issue, and how it is designed to fulfill the concept of storytelling structure from setup, confrontation and then resolution.
-And the storymap can be found at [here](https://winkyt.github.io/standwithstandingrock/).
+For example, Below is the storytelling structure of a storymap on the standingrock protest at North Dakota, you can see how this story map is organized to embody the setup, the confrontation and then the resolution.
+The storymap can be found at [here](https://winkyt.github.io/standwithstandingrock/).

 ![](img/standingrock.png)

-In this section, we will introduce how to make the [hello world](http://geoviz.ceoas.oregonstate.edu/storymap/examples/2.3/helloworld.html) story map application.
+Here, we will introduce how to make the [hello world](http://geoviz.ceoas.oregonstate.edu/storymap/examples/2.3/helloworld.html) story map application.

 1\.
 Above all, create an empty html page.